Viswanath PillaMoneycontrol News

 It was a gruesome end to an entrepreneurial career that saw many a high.

-By late 80s, Jayaram Chigurupati called Jay, had completed his PhD in biochemical genetics from the Centre for Cellular and Molecular Biology (CCMB), Hyderabad and was already wondering what he would venture into next.
+By late 80s, Jayaram Chigurupati popularly called as Jay, had completed his PhD in biochemical genetics from the University of Hyderabad and was already wondering what he would venture into next.

 In those days, when India was still reeling under the license raj, the private sector was nascent and opportunities in the government were far and few.
 So the popular option for people qualified in cutting edge of science was to migrate to the US.